Sulfuryl chloride: Uses

 Sulfuryl chloride is used as a source of Cl2.
 Because it is a pourable liquid, it is considered more convenient than Cl2 to dispense.

-It is used as a reagent in the conversion of C−H to C−Cl adjacent to activating substituents such as carbonyls and sulfoxides.
+Sulfuryl chloride is used in the conversion of C−H to C−Cl adjacent to activating substituents such as carbonyls and sulfoxides:

 It also chlorinates alkanes, alkenes, alkynes, aromatics, ethers (such as tetrahydrofuran) and epoxides.
 Such reactions occur under free radical conditions using an initiator such as AIBN.
-It can also be used to convert thiols or disulfides into their corresponding sulfenyl chlorides, though sulfinyl chlorides result from thiols in some cases.
+It convert thiols or disulfides into the corresponding sulfenyl chlorides:

+Occasionally, sulfinyl chlorides result from such reactions.
 SO2Cl2 can also convert alcohols to alkyl chlorides.
 In industry, sulfuryl chloride is most used in producing pesticides.
+Phosphorus pentachloride is prepared by the reaction of white phosphorus with sulfuryl chloride.

 Sulfuryl chloride can also be used to treat wool to prevent shrinking.

 Precautions

 Sulfuryl chloride is toxic, corrosive, and acts as a lachrymator.
 It releases hydrogen chloride upon contact with water, as well as donor solvents such as dimethyl sulfoxide and dimethylformamide.